- Category: Michigan Rock & Roll Legends Hall of Fame

 Scott liked my proposal and felt that the MRRL display would be a nice addition to the decor of the building.
 He indicated that a large brick wall was available at the back of the front showroom could be used for the project.
 I had a sign made at Klender Design Inc. in Bay City; and the first part of the display containing inductee photos, classic album covers, and other Michigan rock and roll memorabilia went up on the wall in 2006.

-Since that time, the display has expanded onto two walls and has become a popular attraction for car enthusiasts, rock and roll fans, and the general public.
-Several MRRL inductees and their families have visited the display, and it was part of a story by a news team from the Ukraine who were in Bay City to do a segment on Madonna.
+The display eventually expanded onto two walls and became a popular attraction for car enthusiasts, rock and roll fans, and the general public.
+Several MRRL inductees and their families visited the display, and it was part of a story by a news team from the Ukraine who were in Bay City to do a segment on Madonna.

-The Michigan Rock and Roll Legends Internet Hall of Fame is honored to have its display housed in one of the state's most interesting and successful businesses; a company whose roots have historical significance to both Bay City and the auto industry as a whole.
+Although it ended on a sad note, the Michigan Rock and Roll Legends Internet Hall of Fame enjoyed having its display housed in, what was once, an interesting and successful business; a company whose roots had historical significance to both Bay City and the auto industry as a whole.

 The Ukraine news team with Dr. J. at the Bay City Motor Company.